brunoamedeiros/bingo/README.md

 3. The drawn word will be displayed on the screen and saved to the Firebase database.
 4. Click "Reset Game" to reset all game data for a new round.

+### Print Bingo Cards

+1. Open the Print Bingo cards URL in your browser (e.g., print.html).
+2. Enter the number of cards and select the card size (5x5 or 4x4).
+3. Click "Generate Cards" to create the Bingo cards.
+4. Click "Print Cards" to open the print dialog and print the generated Bingo cards.

 ## Customization

 - **Theme and Styles:** You can customize the theme and styles in `style.css` to match your preferences.